 E(Group|LDL > 160) = .169 - .039X

 The odds of dying within 5 years is .16/.13 = 1.23.
 The estimated probability of dying within 5 years is 0.169.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 The odds seem to indicate a higher risk and the probability seems to indicate a lower risk.
+1/3 The estimated probability of death given low ldl is correct.
+I believe the rest of the analysis was trying to predict LDL status based on death however it was intended to be the otherway around.
+Also, note that odds is simply (# in group dead)/(#number in group alive).
+It appears you were trying to compute an odds ratio.
+This problem was also looking to utilize logistic regression for the estimates.

 The odds of dying within 5 years for the high LDL group is .13/.16 = 0.8.
 The estimated probability of dying within 5 years is 0.13.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 The odds seem to indicate a lower risk and the probability seems to indicate a lower risk as well.
+1/3, the comments from part b also relate to this problem.

 Full inference:

 Method: Generating a linear regression with the group (died within 5 years or not) as the predictor and whether or not the group member had “high” LDL as the response variable.
 Assuming homostadicity.

+We want to utilize a logistic regression model here.
+Also, state whether your model is using a two or one sided pa vlue.
+Also, the response variable should be death at 5 years and the predictor high LDL.
+0/5

 Inference: 5-year all cause mortality does not seem to be strongly associated with high LDL.
 Based on the model, having lower LDL reduces the chance of being in the deadin5 group.
 However, having a higher LDL only decreases the chances by 0.04.
 Hardly significant.
 Questions 5 and 6 on Homework #1 came to the same conclusions.
 However, they used Chi-square test and Fisher’s Exact test to get that answer.
+2/5, more explanation of the results o the analysis (p value, confidence intervals) is necessary for a statistical inference as well as the comparison.
+Partial credit was given for the interpretation despite the switching of the variables.

 A logistic regression looks like this: E(Group|LDL>160) = -1.586 – 0.307X.
 My answers to a-c would be the same because those characteristics are independent of the regression model.
 If we had used an indicator of survival for at least 5 years as the response variable, the answers would the inverse of what we have now, but the conclusions would still be the same.
+2/3 Expand more on the actual models rather than just the end conclusion.

 Again, the answers wouldn’t change because we are using a breakdown of the data that still represents the same thing.
 Even though we have categories numbers 1, 2, and 3, they still represent the LDL intervals they have always represented—the data is intact.
 Our answers to parts a-c would not change unless the definitions of “high” and “low” were changed.
+1/3 The answer indeed would not change, however the reason relates to the calculation of an odds ratio, which somewhat uniquely has this property.
+The slope of the two models would be equivalent but not the intercept

 Question 2